danaikorre/dsmanufacturing.github.io/index.md

 * storytelling and communication,
 * tools for data visualisation,
 * evaluation.
-* programming skills are not required but those with a good understanding of JavaScript, python or R can learn how to use visualisation libraries such as D3.js, https://d3js.org
+* programming skills are not required, but those with a good understanding of JavaScript, python or R can learn how to use visualisation libraries such as D3.js, https://d3js.org

-With an aim to build skills that allow participants to directly apply their learning, the course features __online videos and reading material__, __mini tutorials__, __drop-in sessions__,  __complimentary online teaching material__, and  __seminars by guest speakers__.
-Know more about the [Course organisation](organisation.html) and its [schedule](content.html)
+With an aim to build skills that allow participants to directly apply their learning, the course features __online videos and reading material__, __mini tutorials__, __drop-in sessions__,  __complementary online teaching material__, and  __seminars by guest speakers__.
+More about the [course organisation](organisation.html) and its [schedule](content.html) ...

 ### Learning Outcomes
 1. **Analyse:** Describe a challenge for a visualisation project and the reasons why visualisation is required.